DukeFerdinand/express-react/README.md

-## Express-React Boilerplate
+## MERN Boilerplate

-#### This is a VERY simple boilerplate I setup to save a bit of time with Webpack and ESLint.
-Doesn't contain _too_ much bloated 'demo app' garbage, so it's pretty easy to get going.
+#### This is a simple boilerplate I setup to save a bit of time with Webpack and ESLint.
+Sets up Express, Mongo, and a basic React app with a Redux store.
+The Redux store uses the Redux-Saga middleware to ping the database.

 Mostly based on these libraries:
 * Express
+* Mongoose (for mongodb)
 * React
 * Redux/Redux-Saga
 * axios

 Planned features:
-* MongoDB connection
 * Webpack build system

-Uses `webpack-dev-server` for development, `babel` for the build tool, and `eslint` for the linter (linting is very subjective, but I've included my personal `.eslintrc` based on the `airbnb` packages if you need one and don't mind).
+Uses `webpack` and `babel` for the build tools, and `eslint` for the linter.
+Linting is very subjective, but I've included my personal `.eslintrc` based on the `airbnb` packages if you need one and don't mind.

 ### How to run:
+  1. You WILL need MongoDB installed to use this application.
+      * `mongod` to start, or `mongodb` if it's already running
+      * If you DON'T have MongoDB installed, please see [here](https://www.mongodb.com/download-center?jmp=tutorials#community)
   1. Make sure you have `node`, `npm` or `yarn`, and `nodemon` installed.
       * `$ node -v` etc.
   2. Install dependencies